obsidian-tasks-group/obsidian-tasks/docs/Support and Help/Missing tasks in callouts with some Obsidian 1.6.x versions.md

 ## Obsidian problems

-### Obsidian 1.6.3 fails to find tasks in some callouts
+### Obsidian 1.6.3 failed to find tasks in some callouts

 The following task in a callout ==will **not be found** by Tasks in Obsidian 1.6.3==: